Outrage in US over death of Indian student; US assures prompt action and investigation

 US lawmakers and Indian-Americans have expressed outrage over the death of Kandula.

-The Biden administration has assured the Indian government of a quick investigation into the incident and bringing to justice the police officers who were responsible for it.
+The Biden administration has assured the Indian government of a quick investigation into the incident and bring to justice the police officers who were responsible for it.

 Senior administration officials are believed to have assured the Ambassador and the Indian government that the entire incident has been taken very seriously by them.